 Communicate, communicate, communicate!

-Your remote team culture will flourish purely on communication.
+Your company culture will flourish purely on communication.
 Get the communication right to involve remote work employees, keep them up-to-date and ensure that they know whom to contact whenever they are in need.

 Set aside regular times every week for an all-hands chat if possible.
 If time zones prevent this, try to arrange two meetings, in differing time zones.
 Cover what the team is working on, give details on any decisions that may affect the team and reiterate that you want feedback and open communication.
 Having these regular meetings helps share news and encourages motivation amongst the entire team.